Check out these astoundingly beautiful game worlds produced in Unreal Engine 5

 Lumen is Unreal's own answer to great global illumination and shadows, without the need for an elusive RTX graphics card.
 Currently UE5 devs have access to this stunning lighting tool, as the above vid exemplifies, but there's no word as to whether the RTXGI plugin will also be coming to UE5.

 Either way, the future is looking bright for Unreal Engine, and I for one am excited to see more of what these capable devs can do with many more months ahead.
 With so many great features at their fingertips, we're expecting great things.
-Just don't expect the file sizes to be forgiving
+Just don't expect the file sizes to be forgiving.

 Screw sports, Katie would rather watch Intel, AMD and Nvidia go at it.
-Having been obsessed with computers and graphics for three long decades, she took Game Art and Design up to Masters level at uni, and has been demystifying tech and science—rather sarcastically—for three years since.
-She can be found admiring AI advancements, scrambling for scintillating Raspberry Pi projects, preaching cybersecurity awareness, sighing over semiconductors, and gawping at the latest GPU upgrades.
-She's been heading the PCG Steam Deck content hike, while waiting patiently for her chance to upload her consciousness into the cloud.
+Having been obsessed with computers and graphics for three long decades, she took Game Art and Design up to Masters level at uni, and has been rambling about games, tech and science—rather sarcastically—for four years since.
+She can be found admiring technological advancements, scrambling for scintillating Raspberry Pi projects, preaching cybersecurity awareness, sighing over semiconductors, and gawping at the latest GPU upgrades.
+Right now she's waiting patiently for her chance to upload her consciousness into the cloud.